Some of the best things to do in Cusco, the gateway to Machu Picchu in Peru.

 12. Shop at San Pedro Market

-I did say earlier than San Pedro Market is crowded and chaotic, which it is.
+I did say earlier that San Pedro Market is crowded and chaotic, which it is.

-I wouldn’t come here just to hang out or eat a meal, but if you’re looking to buy groceries to cook your own food in Cusco, you can get some cheap stuff here.
+I personally wouldn’t come here just to hang out or eat a meal.
+But if you’re looking to buy groceries to cook your own food in Cusco, you can get some affordable and high-quality food here!

-Fruits, vegetables, grains, nuts, seeds, and spices are all affordable here and you can buy lots of fresh food in bulk for cooking.
+Fruits, vegetables, grains, nuts, seeds, and spices are all in abundance here and you can buy lots of fresh food in bulk for cooking.

 This is also a fun place to try some local snacks, like grilled corn or a smoothie.